-A soft inquiry occurs when a creditor checks your credit history without your permission.
-This could be a lender with whom you’ve talked to for a pre-approval quote but haven’t actually applied for a loan.
+A soft inquiry typically occurs when a company checks your credit history as part of a background check.
+It can also happen when a credit card issuer or lender checks your credit to prequalify you for an offer.
 Sometimes a soft inquiry might even be pulled by an existing creditor just checking on your current credit situation.

 Soft inquiries do not have an impact on your credit scores.

 How long do hard inquiries stay on your credit report?